-Intrepid microbial biology students on the trail of some southeastern snakes are the focus of the next “MTSU On the Record” radio program.
+Intrepid microbial biology students on the trail of some southeastern snakes were the focus of a recent “MTSU On the Record” radio program.

 Walker and some MTSU students went “road cruising,” as it is called, along back roads in rural areas at night using high-beam headlights to locate timber rattlesnakes.